PayPal to acquire Japan's Paidy for $2.7bn

 PayPal aims to strengthen its business in Japan by adding new services to its key cross-border e-commerce payments.
 The full-fledged entry of a major overseas company is expected to intensify competition in Japan's payments sector.

 PayPal will make the acquisition in cash.
 The transaction is expected to be completed in the October-December period.
-Paidy's founder, Chairman Russell Cummer, and its president and CEO, Riku Sugie, will remain with the company after the acquisition and will be responsible for its management.
+Paidy's founder, Executive chairman Russell Cummer, and its president and CEO, Riku Sugie, will remain with the company after the acquisition and will be responsible for its management.

 Founded in 1998, PayPal has established a strong position in online payments.
 The number of operating accounts exceeded 400 million by the end of June, about 40% of which are outside the U.S. There are 32 million member stores that accept payments via PayPal.